The importance of protecting your firm's digital assets

 This kind of content can communicate vital information about your business and contain valuable branding materials and trademarks.

-Specifically for financial services, a financial promotion is classified as “An invitation/inducement to engage in investment activity communicated in the course of business".
+A financial promotion is classified as “An invitation/inducement to engage in investment activity communicated in the course of business".

 In an online context, this could be a blog, video or even a firm's website.